FuelLabs/fuel-docs/src/developer-quickstart.md

   test can_get_contract_id ... ok
   test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.11s
 ```

+> **Note**
+> The `forc test` command is in the process of being reworked to perform in-language unit testing, at which point we will recommend using `cargo` directly for your Sway+Rust integration testing.
+See [this issue](https://github.com/FuelLabs/sway/issues/1833) for more details.

 ## Deploy the Contract